ArmSct/Virtual-Machine-Brute-Force-Detection/README.md

 Isolated Device in MDE on all four devices.
 Ran anti-malware scan on all four devices.
 NSG was locked down to prevent RDP attempts from the public internet.
-Corporate policy was proposed to require this for all VMs going forward. (this can be done with Azure Policy)

 <img width="1560" height="672" alt="brave_gMgfeWaKs8" src="https://github.com/user-attachments/assets/90b46821-ba54-4f0b-82fe-cca9911f396a" />

 <img width="1550" height="619" alt="brave_xLUkLMYCrU" src="https://github.com/user-attachments/assets/fed7f0c3-71c3-4888-8f16-dae8b285f2e6" />

 Eradication:
 Brute force was not successful, no threats related to this incident.

+Post-Incident:
+Notes were recorded within the incident and a corporate policy was proposed to require this for all VMs going forward. (this can be done with Azure Policy).
+The incident was then closed out.

 <img width="372" height="369" alt="brave_z4GzfUct4H" src="https://github.com/user-attachments/assets/c18a4cfb-b9ae-44b1-a905-7f5fa835a82b" />

 <img width="484" height="279" alt="brave_7q35FMeWUI" src="https://github.com/user-attachments/assets/5be3a107-2316-4083-b89f-be2b4840f5fb" />